 The refrigerant evaporates in the evaporator.
 It transforms from a liquid to a gas, meaning that its molecular structure becomes disorganized.
 The molecules begin moving so quickly that they break free from the liquid and vaporize.
 Entropy is the work performed during the phase change.
 It is the quickening and separation of the molecules as they adopt a gaseous form.

 The opposite is true for the condenser.
 The compression phase is all about pressure and temperature increase (with almost no change in entropy), so the refrigerant enters the condenser as a hot, high-pressure gas.
 The refrigerant cools in the condenser, restoring some degree of order as the gas molecules tighten back into a liquid.
 Entropy appears to decrease.

 However, it’s worth noting that the second law of thermodynamics forbids entropy from decreasing over time.
 When entropy appears to reduce within the system, more entropy occurs outside the system, allowing entropy to drop within the HVAC unit.

 Entropy doesn’t just correlate with phases of matter.
 Temperature and pressure also have a say in the entropy of a system.

 We’ve already established that gases have more entropy than liquids.
 Because of that, it’s intuitive that a temperature increase will cause entropy to rise.
-After all, phase changes need a certain amount of heat in order to occur.
+After all, phase changes require a certain amount of heat to be added.
 In my research, I reached out to Carter Stanfield of the Fundamentals of HVACR blog, and I’ll paraphrase his good explanation of temperature’s relationship to entropy: